 So here’s how it works:

-Moreover, if there is undistributed earned surplus, i.e., where there are no claims made, at some point funds can be distributed as a dividend or used to fund a secured loan back to the operating company.
-Premium costs are lower, because in the commercial markets, “special” or customized coverages, especially those with few policy exclusions, tend to be much more expensive.
-Typically coverages written through the captive are not readily available in the conventional markets.
-Business owners gain better control over their risk management efforts, more comprehensive coverages, and a more advantageous planning solution.
+Moreover, if the loss experience is good over time the retained earnings can be distributed as a dividend or as a secured loan back to the operating company.
+Business owners have better control over their risk management efforts, more comprehensive coverages, and a more advantageous planning solution.

 Attorney-led Captive Planning For Trucking Businesses

 Capstone is the most integrated and largest outsourced provider of captive insurance services for the U.S. middle market.
 In association with The Feldman Law Firm LLP, Capstone offers platinum level attorney-led captive planning and administers property & casualty captive insurance companies that provide alternative risk financing services throughout the U.S.

 Now in its CAP_YEARS_SUPER year, Capstone provides turnkey services to businesses in many industries, including trucking, under a joint engagement with The Feldman Law Firm LLP.

 Together, this team offers middle-market companies the most comprehensive risk planning solution available.